Vietnam.vn - Nền tảng quảng bá Việt Nam

 The assessment was made by US intelligence officials in a secret intelligence report on Ukraine’s counter-offensive campaign.
 According to this report, the Russian army has the advantage in defending and holding the areas they control.

-After more than two months of counterattacks, Ukraine has not made much progress on the battlefield.
+After more than 2 months of counter-attack, Ukraine has not made much progress on the battlefield.
 (Photo: RT)

-After more than two months of counterattacks, Ukraine has not made much progress on the battlefield.
+After more than 2 months of counter-attack, Ukraine has not made much progress on the battlefield.
 (Photo: RT)

-“The US intelligence community assesses that Kiev’s counteroffensive will not reach the key southeastern Ukrainian city of Melitopol this year, a key target that would allow Ukraine to cut off the land supply route from the Crimean peninsula to the rest of the Donbass region,” the report said.
+“The US intelligence community assesses that Kiev’s counteroffensive will not reach the key southeastern Ukrainian city of Melitopol this year, a key target for Ukraine to cut off the land supply route from the Crimean peninsula to the rest of the Donbass region,” the report said.

 Previously, Ukrainian officials had repeatedly declared that they would soon take back Crimea, but reaching the peninsula was not easy.